mrariden/rivanna_cellpose/README.md

 #### Running cellpose with a folder of image files:
 1. Open a terminal on Rivanna
-2. Navigate to the first main directory where your files are stored, (where ever 'my_data_dir' is, from above).
+2. Navigate to your project directory where your files are stored, (inside of 'my_data_dir').
 3. Run the `segment_remaining.py` script: `python3 /scratch/<your_user_id>/rivanna_cellpose/segment_remaining.py $(pwd)`
     - This will search the `original_images` directory and will segment each image if there is no matching mask file in the `fiber_masks` directory.
     - Each image is submitted as a seperate slurm job.
 Each file individually runs the slurm script above if the mask file is not found.